ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

     Don't forget that when you commit source code or technical writing to your GitHub repository for this project, it will trigger the run of a GitHub Actions workflow.
 If you are a student at Allegheny College, then running this workflow consumes build minutes for the course's organization!
 As such, you should only commit to your repository once you have made substantive changes to your project and you are ready to confirm its correctness.
-Before you commit to your repository, you can still run checks on your own computer by either using Poetry or Docker and GatorGrader.
+Before you commit to your GitHub repository, you can still run checks on your own computer by using Poetry and GatorGrader.

 ## Project Reflection